Ethics and Professionalism

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the University of California, Irvine School of Medicine and Professional Boundaries, Inc. The University of California, Irvine School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-The University of California, Irvine School of Medicine designates these live activities each for a maximum of 34 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in activity.
+The University of California, Irvine School of Medicine designates this Other activity (live, enduring, Internet PoC search) for a maximum of 34 AMA PRA Category 1 Credits.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Registration Options